Our Vision and Mission

 The Mounted Patrol Foundation is working with the Sheriff's Activity League to sponsor horse riding activities at Wunderlich Park, to give an opportunity for youths to experience the joy of horses.
 Chaparral Ranch is located at Wunderlich Park, and has a number of good trail horses and qualified wranglers that support the program.

 A two hour session consists of 1/2 hour of introduction to grooming and saddling a horse, followed by a 1/2 hour training ride in the arena to teach the basics of horsemanship.
 The second hour is a trail ride in the beautiful trails of Wunderlich Park.
-Each session will have 4-6 youth, an adult supervisor and two wranglers
+Each session will have 4-6 youth, an adult supervisor and two wranglers.

 Learn more about the SAL program